Blue Haven

 What is the weighted average housing cost based on tenure mix in the suburb of Blue Haven?

-Considering the housing occupancy patterns, the weighted average monthly housing cost is approximately $1,330.
+Given the tenure profile of the area, the weighted average monthly housing cost is approximately $1,330.
 This accounts for outright owners paying no housing costs, mortgage holders paying $1,794/month, and renters paying $1,819/month.

 How affordable is housing in the suburb of Blue Haven relative to local incomes?